geovedi/book-notes/2022/your-table-is-ready.notes.md

 ## Part V
 - Introduction and Setting:
-  - The input discusses the challenges faced by the narrator, an experienced restaurateur, while managing and reviving a restaurant named Bobo.
+  - The input discusses the challenges faced by Michael, an experienced restaurateur, while managing and reviving a restaurant named Bobo.
   - Bobo had initially attracted attention due to its stylish ambiance and attractive crowd, but the quality of food and service became problematic over time.
-  - The narrator joined Bobo to improve its operations and bring it back to success.
+  - Michael joined Bobo to improve its operations and bring it back to success.
 - Initial Struggles and Observations:
   - Frank Bruni's early review compared Bobo to a good-looking individual who doesn't need to try hard to attract attention due to its appearance.
   - The initial dining experience for guests was positive, driven by the restaurant's aesthetics, but doubts and questions arose by the end of the meal.